 Theo walked over to a small loaf of bread on a shelf.
 The hardened crust meant someone made it during the early morning hours.
 It would be safe to consume.

 “I’ll take this to my quarters.
 It’ll hold me until tomorrow.
 Have someone clean out the kitchen before the morning meal preparation.
-Throw away food, any opened items.
-These may be compromised.
+Throw away every edible item and wash all vessels thoroughly.”

 The young man grinned for a moment, nodded his head and left.
 Eva’s smile faded as she looked around the kitchen.
 Her father and Lord Rando died because of someone she thought to be loyal.